realKamel/Cartify.Frontend/README.md

-# 🛒 Fresh Cart: A Modern E-Commerce
+# 🛒 Cartify: A Modern E-Commerce

 ## Project Overview

-Fresh Cart is a comprehensive e-commerce application developed with Angular, providing a robust and secure shopping experience.
+Cartify is a comprehensive e-commerce application developed with Angular, providing a robust and secure shopping experience.
 The platform is designed for cross-device compatibility, featuring a responsive layout that ensures optimal user interaction on both desktop and mobile devices.

 ## ⭐ Core Features